trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 </figure>

-As with many of Berlin’s large companies, the zoo's workforce was also "Nazified" within a few weeks.
+As with many of Berlin’s large companies, the zoo's workforce was also “Nazified” within a few weeks.
 Workers' councils were replaced by appointed representatives and the staff band played against a backdrop featuring a portrait of Hitler, a swastika, and the symbol of the German Labour Front, the National Socialist organization that was to replace the free trade unions.

 <figure>